lightning/bolts/ext-dynamic-commitments.md

 constraints on these parameters to make sure they are internally consistent and secure in all contexts.

-Since the initiator is the one that is responsible for paying the fees for the kickoff transaction if it is required (like for certain `channel_type` changes), it follows that the responder cannot change the `channel_type`.
-Since the `kickoff_feerate` is solely for these scenarios it follows that it should only be set when the `channel_type` is set.
+Since the `initiator` is the one that is responsible for paying the fees for the kickoff transaction if it is required (like for certain `channel_type` changes), it follows that the `responder` cannot change the `channel_type`.
+Since the `kickoff_feerate` paid by the `initiator`, it should be set only if the sender is the `initiator`.

 The requirement for a node to remember what it last _sent_ and for it to remember what it _accepted_ is necessary to recover on reestablish.
 See the